Bylaws of the Carleton College Faculty

 B. No proxy votes are allowed.

-C. Unless otherwise noted, all votes are determined by “simple majority,” meaning the majority of votes cast, provided that any quorum requirement is satisfied.
+C. Unless otherwise noted, the winner(s) of each election will be determined by Borda count method, provided that any quorum requirement is satisfied.

 Officers of the Faculty